sabotack/stochastic-lib/README.md

 # Stochastic Simulation Library
 A C++ library for simulating stochastic systems using the **Doob–Gillespie algorithm**.

+> [!NOTE]
-Developed as an assignment for the *Selected Topics in Programming* (sP) course at Aalborg University (AAU).
+> Developed as an assignment for the *Selected Topics in Programming* (sP) course at Aalborg University (AAU).

+> [!IMPORTANT]
+> All requirements for the assignment have been fulfilled!
+The `examples` directory provides usage examples of the library using three different models (abc, circadian_rhythm, and seihr).
+>
+> Should have used function template instead of std::function for the observer implementation.

 ## Build Requirements
 - C++23-compatible compiler